troychaplin/priority-plus-nav-block/readme.txt

 = Can I customize the "More" button text? =

 Yes!
-In the block inspector panel, you can customize both the "More" button label and choose from different icons including dots, chevron, and plus symbols.
+In the block inspector panel, you can customize both the "More" button label (default: "Browse") and choose from different icons: none (default), chevron down, plus, or menu symbols.

 = Does it work with nested navigation items? =

-The block works best with flat navigation structures.
-For complex multi-level menus, consider using the standard WordPress Navigation block.
+Yes!
+Items with submenus in the dropdown are converted to accessible accordions that respect the Core Navigation "Open submenus on click" setting.

 = Is it accessible? =